-- 43. Delete CE Code Rule 26-744(4) and replace with the following: - (4) A receptacle of CSA Configuration 14-50R, as shown in Diagram 1, shall be installed at a suitable location in every single dwelling and in every dwelling unit of an apartment or similar multi-dwelling building for supplying electric energy to an electric range.
+- 39. Delete CE Code Rule 26-744 4) and replace with the following: - 4) A receptacle of CSA configuration 14-50R, as shown in Diagram 1, shall be installed at a suitable location in every single dwelling and in every dwelling unit of an apartment or similar multi-dwelling building for supplying electric energy to an electric range. - 40.
+Add Rules 26-744 11), 12), 13) and 14) as follows: - Where a wiring system intended to supply an electric clothes dryer is installed, it shall be connected to a receptacle as outlined in Subrule 3) at the load end and connected to the panelboard at the supply end.

-- (11) Where a wiring system intended to supply an electric clothes dryer is installed, it shall be connected to a receptacle as outlined in Subrule (3) at the load end and connected to the panelboard at the supply end. - (12) Where a receptacle as required by Subrule (3) is installed, it shall be connected to the panelboard by a wiring system as specified in Section 12. - (13) The range receptacle referred to in Subrule (4) shall be connected to the panelboard by a wiring system as specified in Section 12 and shall have overcurrent protection as required by Section 14. - (14) Notwithstanding Subrule (4), the range receptacle need not be installed in - (a) dwelling units where a built-in gas-fired or electric cook top or a built-in gas-fired or electric oven is installed; - (b) other than single dwellings where provision has been made for a gas range; or - (c) dwelling units where power from a supply authority is not available and the capacity of local generation is less than 6 kW.
+- 12) Where a receptacle as required by Subrule 3) is installed, it shall be connected to the panelboard by a wiring system as specified in Section 12. - 13) The range receptacle referred to in Subrule 4) shall be connected to the panelboard by a wiring system as specified in Section 12 and shall have overcurrent protection as required by Section 14. - 14) Notwithstanding Subrule 4), the range receptacle need not be installed in - a) dwelling units where a built-in gas-fired or electric cooktop or a built-in gas-fired or electric oven is installed; - b) other than single dwellings where provision has been made for a gas range; or - c) dwelling units where power from a supply authority is not available and the capacity of local generation is less than 6 kW.